Vocabulary

 A location marked with a circle on the map, and a marker (such as a cone, flag or streamer) in real life.

 Also known as "control descriptions".
 A list of the checkpoint codes.
 In Animal-O, the codes are pictures of different animals.
-On a normal orienteering map, the codes are numbers and the clue sheet also has information about the feature at the checkpoint.
-More information at the "Learn Orienteering" website.
+On a normal orienteering map, the codes are numbers and the clue sheet also has information about the feature at the checkpoint. .

 A sequence or collection of checkpoints.
 To do a course, start at the Start, visit each checkpoint, and end at the Finish.